resource-watch/slate/source/includes/api/_metadata.md

 ## Metadata objects

-RW API's [approach to Metadata](#metadata) is designed to offer flexibility; both in terms of the information contained and languages.
+RW API's [approach to metadata](#metadata) is designed to offer flexibility; both in terms of the information contained and languages.
 Hence, when working with metadata objects it is important to understand a few key concepts.

 The first of which is that a metadata object contains information about another RW API entity - a dataset, a layer or a widget.
 Thus, each metadata object belongs to a single `resource`, identified by its `type` and `id`.
 As this `type` + `id` pair directly or indirectly references a dataset, and for convenience, each metadata object also has the dataset identifier to which it's associated.